vx28643/emercoin-basic-ios/README.md

 ===================

 Emercoin Basic iOS app is a remote controller for the Emercoin Core Wallet running on your computer or hosted server in a daemon mode.
+The app is available for download from the Apple apstore at https://appsto.re/us/hDPFib.i

 How to install the Emercoin Core Wallet